If you would like your child to attend our school, please see full details of our admission arrangements below.

 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
 An application should be made to the school by completing the in-year admissions application form which can be found here:

-A hard copy of the application form can be obtained by contacting the school office at Miss Kavanagh at email@example.com
+A hard copy of the application form can be obtained by contacting the school office from Miss Kavanagh at email@example.com

 Completed application forms must be and returned to Miss Kavanagh at: